All Projects (0) Under Review (0) Published (0) Featured (0) Utility (0)

 Microgrid Resource Planning Framework Using Multi-Agent Deep Reinforcement Learning Approach

-• Defined multi-dimensional objectives: minimizing investment cost, operational cost, and emission cost, while simultaneously maximizing voltage stability index (VSI) and the average state of charge (SOC) of EV fleets.
-Moreover, the proposed framework incorporates renewable and load uncertainties using Weibull distributions for wind speed, Beta distributions for solar irradiance, and normal distributions for load demand.
+• Defined multi-dimensional objectives: minimizing investment–operational and emission costs while maximizing the voltage stability index and the average state of charge of EV fleets.

-• Developed and implemented the hybrid Multi-objective Artificial Vultures Optimization Algorithm (MOAVOA) in MATLAB R2021b, coupled with a Multi-agent Deep Deterministic Policy Gradient (MADDPG) model built in TensorFlow with Keras.
-This design enables a cooperative planning paradigm under a centralized training and decentralized execution (CTDE) framework.
+• Developed the optimization framework in MATLAB R2021b, coupled with a multi-agent deep reinforcement learning–based EV charging scheduling model built in TensorFlow with Keras.
 Case studies were conducted on the modified IEEE 33-bus system, two practical 33-bus feeders in Bangladesh, and the Turkish 141-bus network using real-world meteorological and EV commuting data.

 Graphical Abstract

-• Proposed a comprehensive techno-economic and environmental assessment framework for microgrids integrating photovoltaic (PV) units, wind turbines (WTs), battery energy storage systems operated as virtual synchronous generators (BESS-VSGs), and electric vehicle charging stations (EVCSs).
-The study addressed the challenges of frequency instability and rising EV charging demand in renewable-rich microgrids by modeling VSG-based frequency support alongside renewable integration.
+• Proposed a comprehensive techno-economic and environmental assessment framework for microgrids integrating solar energy, wind energy, energy storage systems operated as virtual synchronous generators, and electric vehicle charging stations.

-• Defined the objectives as minimizing the total net present cost (TNPC) and levelized cost of electricity (LCOE), reducing active power losses and frequency deviation, improving the voltage stability index, and lowering carbon emissions.
-The multi-dimensional objectives captured the techno-economic-environmental trade-offs inherent in optimal microgrid operation schemes.
+• Defined three conflicting objectives: (i) Economic—minimizing the total net present cost and the levelized cost of electricity; (ii) Technical—reducing active power losses and frequency deviation and improving the voltage stability index; and (iii) Environmental—lowering carbon emissions.

-• Developed and implemented a novel Modified Multi-objective Salp Swarm Optimization Algorithm (MMOSSA), which enhances the exploration–exploitation balance through Lévy flight distribution and spiral logarithmic momentum.
-The optimization was carried out in MATLAB R2021b, and validated across two real-world case studies: the 51-bus Masirah Island network in Oman and the 141-bus Ankara distribution network in Turkey.
+• Developed and implemented the optimization framework in MATLAB R2021b, and validated across two real-world case studies: the 51-bus Masirah Island network in Oman and the 141-bus Ankara distribution network in Turkey.

 Graphical Abstract